xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_ant.md

 ### 6. Work Required

-This work is estimated to take 2 man weeks

 6.1 Rename `enumerator_access` to `scoped_access` in the grammar
 6.2 Update the validation routine to validate and create constant values as well as enumerator values